Low-cost long-haul flights

 Overall, the flights of charter and similar airlines do make up a significant share of the air transport market; however, they are aimed at a largely different clientele from that of flag carriers or low cost airlines.

-The current focus on low-cost long-haul flights is not a fad, but the beginning of a radical change of the air transport market with more services paid on a case-by-case basis, more flights to and from secondary airports, lower average airfares, lower service quality, and much more difficult price comparisons.
+The current focus on low-cost long-haul flights is not a fad, but the beginning of a radical change of the air transport market with lower average airfares, lower service quality, more services paid on a case-by-case basis on board, more flights to and from secondary airports, and much more difficult price comparisons.

 It remains also to be seen whether, in the long run, travelers will be able to easily combine flights of different types and, if so, what additional changes of their behavior this could trigger.